HNLMS Onverschrokken: History

+Museum ship

 Mercuur was decommissioned in 1987 after her successor, which was also named Mercuur, was completed.
 After her decommissioning the ship was loaned in 1988 to the Nautisch Kwartier Amsterdam Foundation.
 However, this was for a short duration since the foundation could not build a use-case for and she was therefore returned.
 In 1992 the Foundation for the Conservation of Maritime Monuments (SBMM) agreed to loan the Mercuur docked the ship for decades in the harbor of Scheveningen, where she was turned into a museumship and frequently visited by people all around. a new loan and a mooring place was found in Scheveningen.

 In February 2015, the Dutch Ministry of Defense commissioned all museum ships to be investigated for the presence of asbestos.
 When traces were found on board of Mercuur, the Dutch Ministry of Defense ordered the ship to be closed in anticipation of further decision-making.
 The Ministry of Defense also decided that it no longer wanted to be the owner and decided that the ship would either be donated to the SBMM, demolished or remediation would take place.
 Upon acquisition in ownership, a new phase would start for the exploitation of the Mercuur.
 A number of volunteers decided, partly in view of their age, to stop their efforts and not to start a new phase again.
 This deprived the SBMM of the possibility of continuing the exploitation with the prospect of success.
 Based on this, in consultation between the SBMM and the Ministry of Defense, Mercuur was brought to Den Helder in December 2015 with the intention to start the tender for remediation and demolition.
 In early 2016, contacts were made between the SBMM and the Maritime Heritage Vlissingen Foundation (SMEV) to see whether the ship could serve as a museum ship in Vlissingen after the asbestos removal.

 In 2016 the Stichting Maritiem Erfgoed Vlissingen prevented the destruction of the Mercuur when it made a deal with the RNN to get time to develop a business-plan for her as museum ship.
 After the plan was accepted she was towed to Vlissingen, the RNN helped there with removing the asbestos from the ship and converting her into a museum ship.
 This conversion was completed in 2017 after which she was towed once again to a different location, this time the dry dock named Dok van Perry where she would spend all her future time from now.
 The Defense Materiel Organization (DMO) officially transferred HNLMS Mercuur on 1 September 2017 to the Stichting Maritiem Erfgoed Vlissingen (SMEV) which will take care of her as museum ship.